AUDIE CORNISH, HOST:

 TEMPLE-RASTON: You're welcome.

 CORNISH: NPR's counterterrorism correspondent Dina Temple-Raston talking about documents found at Osama bin Laden's compound that were released today by the Army's Combating Terrorism Center.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.